jannis-kiriasis/the-checklistar/README.md

 Acceptance criteria
 1. The due date will be visible in the dashboard, my approvals and my projects views for each project.
-2. The My approvals view will be ordered by the due date.

 ### E2 - User story 3 - Approvers feedback
 As an approver, I want to be able to add a comment to the project, so that I can record my feedback and don’t get lost in email threads.